Fortitude Valley

 Fortitude Valley features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Fortitude Valley's dwelling structure, as per the latest Census, consisted of 1.5% houses and 98.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 12.9% houses and 87.2% other dwellings.
-Fortitude Valley's home ownership rate was 5.4%, with mortgaged dwellings at 14.3% and rented at 80.2%.
-The median monthly mortgage repayment in the area was $1,733, below Brisbane metro's average of $2,000.
-Median weekly rent in Fortitude Valley was $400, compared to Brisbane metro's $440.
-Nationally, Fortitude Valley's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Fortitude Valley's dwelling structure, as per the latest Census, consisted of 1.5% houses and 98.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 12.9% houses and 87.2% other dwellings.
+Home ownership in Fortitude Valley was at 5.4%, with mortgaged dwellings at 14.3% and rented ones at 80.2%.
+The median monthly mortgage repayment in the area was $1,733, lower than Brisbane metro's $2,000.
+The median weekly rent figure for Fortitude Valley was $400, compared to Brisbane metro's $440.
+Nationally, Fortitude Valley's mortgage repayments were lower at $1,733 against the Australian average of $1,863, while rents were higher at $400 than the national figure of $375.

 Frequently Asked Questions - Housing